 Stranger Things (2016 – present)

-One of the breakout hits in Netflix’s original programming, Stranger Things is a wonderful celebration of pop culture and genre.
-Set in the ’80s, a group of Dungeons and Dragons-obsessed kids find themselves on an actual fantastic adventure when one of them is sucked into another dimension.
+One of Netflix’s breakout hits Stranger Things is a wonderful celebration of pop culture and genre.
+Inspired by epic ‘80s movies, a group of Dungeons and Dragons-obsessed kids find themselves on an actual fantastic adventure when one of them is sucked into another dimension.

 Retsuko is a red panda who lets out all the pent up aggression from her boring office job singing heavy metal at karaoke.
 That should already be enough to convince you, but if it isn’t, her ongoing attempts to find contentment despite social anxiety and other emotional struggles definitely will.